 The Journal of Immunology-(1916-2016) Advancing the Field for 100 Years by this Association was about to be established" with or without any involvement of AAI.
-It was also clear to Hitchens that Coca's work on establishing the new journal had progressed far enough that the inaugural issue would be secretary of the Society of American Bacteriology (SAB, now the American Society for Microbiology) and would soon be the first managing editor of the newly founded Journal of Bacteriology published before the AAI Council could act on any potential arrangement.
-Furthermore, if such a journal was published the future publication of an official organ of this Association, and, in this event, our Society would have been seriously handicapped in its future development."4 without the cooperation of AAI, it would render "superfluous
+It was also clear to Hitchens that Coca's work on establishing the new journal had progressed far enough that the inaugural issue would be published before the AAI Council could act on any potential arrangement.
+Furthermore, if such a journal was published without the cooperation of AAI, it would render "superfluous the future publication of an official organ of this Association, and, in this event, our Society would have been seriously handicapped in its future development."4